JexHsu/ts-tutorial/README.md

 Each lesson has it's own branch.
 To see the code for a lesson, select that lesson from the branch drop-down.

 ## How to compile ts file
-To automatically compile TypeScript to JavaScript.
+Compile ts to js in real time.

 `tsc -w`